Annoor-Hospital/pacs-integration-page/index.md

 1. Doctors can order X-rays
 1. Doctors can provide a note for the X-ray technician.
 1. X-rays taken by technician can have EMR data pre-filled (ie for consistent name transliteration).
-1. Radiologist can view and digitally attach a radiologist note to the X-ray within the EMR
+1. A radiologist can view and attach a radiologist note to the X-ray (within the EMR)
 1. Doctors can see a list of X-rays for a given patient
 1. Doctors can view the X-ray and the attached radiology notes